 Timing of the implementation of reforms

-The implementation of the disability reforms mainly took mainly place after 2005 and 2008 in Sweden and after 2013 in Denmark and, therefore, our before-after comparisons involves different calender periods in the two countries.
+The implementation of the disability reforms mainly took mainly place after 2005 and 2008 in Sweden and after 2013 in Denmark and, therefore, our before-after comparisons involves different calendar periods in the two countries.
 Sweden has a rather small sample (200-1000 per year) with insufficient statistical power to be analyzed separately, and since the reforms in the two countries are very similar, we have collapsed the data for both countries into three periods: the first time period includes data before the recent reforms (SHARE wave 1 (2004) in Sweden and wave 4 (2011) in Denmark), the second time period includes data from around the early stages of implementation of the reforms (wave 2 (2007) in Sweden and wave 5 (2013) in Denmark), whereas the third period includes data from later stages of implementation of the reforms were implemented (wave 4 (2011) in Sweden and wave 6 (2015) in Denmark).

 Outcome measure: Employment status